MattCJones/flightcondition/README.rst

 Flight Condition
 ----------------

-The :code:`flightcondition` package can be used to compute and interact with common flight condition data.
+The :code:`Flightcondition` class can be used to compute and interact with common flight condition data.

 Outputs include: